-Choose File ➤ Save As, or type Saveas. at the command prompt.
+- 1. Choose File → Save As, or type Saveas.
+J at the command prompt.
 The Select File dialog box appears.
-Note that the current filename, Nozzle3d.dwg, is highlighted in the File Name input box at the bottom of the dialog box.

-- 2. Type Myfirst.
+Note that the current filename, Nozzle3d.dwg, is highlighted in the File Name input box at the bottom of the dialog box. - 2.
+Type Myfirst.
 As you type, the name Nozzle3d disappears from the input box and is replaced by Myfirst.
 You don't need to enter the .dwg filename extension.
 AutoCAD adds it to the filename automatically when it saves the file. - 3.
 Click the Save button.
 The dialog box disappears, and you will notice some disk activity.

 You now have a copy of the nozzle file under the name Myfirst.dwg.
 The name of the file displayed in the AutoCAD window's title bar has changed to Myfirst.
-From now on, when you use the File >> Save option, your drawing will be saved under its new name.
+From now on, when you use the File \rightarrow Save option, your drawing will be saved under its new name.
 Saving files under a different name can be useful when you are creating alternatives or when you just want to save one of several ideas you have been trying out.

-If you are working with a monitor that is on the small side, you may want to consider closing the Draw and Modify toolbars.
+If you are working with a small monitor, you may want to consider closing the Draw and Modify toolbars.
 The Draw and Modify pull-down menus offer the same commands, so you won't lose any functionality by closing these toolbars.
 If you really want to maximize your drawing area, you can also turn off the scroll bars and reduce the Command window to a single line.
-See Setting Options in Appendix B for details on how to do this.
+Appendix B shows how to do this.